gregorybchris/zhed/README.md

 ## About

+This repo contains:

-This repo contains a solver for the [Zhed puzzle game](https://play.google.com/store/apps/details?id=com.groundcontrol.zhed) as well as all levels from the game encoded in [levels.yaml](./src/zhed/data//levels.yaml)
+- A solver for the [Zhed puzzle game](https://play.google.com/store/apps/details?id=com.groundcontrol.zhed)
+- All levels from the game encoded in [levels.yaml](./src/zhed/data//levels.yaml)
+- Solutions for the levels in [solutions.yaml](./src/zhed/data/solutions.yaml)
+- A terminal-based version of the game

 ## Installation